iamd3vil/rlsr/docs/src/content/docs/config/config.md

 Specify commands to run at certain points in the release process:
 - `hooks`:
   - `before`: An array of commands to run before any build starts.
+  - `after`: An array of commands to run after all builds complete.

 ### Builds